davidderus/ansible-rpi/README.md

 - Kodi basic installation with separate user
 - Dynamic sources creation (*may be linked to previously configured network folders*)
 - Buffer handling optimized for a Raspberry
-- Optionnal `kodi` user with `kodi-standalone` and a minimal Openbox setup
+- Optional `kodi` user with `kodi-standalone` and a minimal Openbox setup
-- Optionnal [Tvheadend](https://tvheadend.org/) install with basic config
+- Optional [Tvheadend](https://tvheadend.org/) install with basic config

 ### `rpi_docker` role